d1by/tictactoe/README.md

-# tictactoe
+# tictactoe with a bot
-old python project
+old python project im uploading here so i can send it to a friend